SammyOcharo/java-spring-jwt-auth/README.md

 - After setting up the parser, it proceeds to parse the signed claims from the token using `.parseSignedClaims(token)`.
 - Finally, it retrieves and returns the payload, which contains the data and claims of the token, using `.getPayload()`.
 - In simpler terms, this method ensures that the token is valid, verifies its signature, and then extracts and provides access to the information (claims) stored within the token.

+  [4]
+  - snippet
+  - The `extractClaim` method is a versatile function designed to retrieve specific information (claims) from a given token, possibly a JSON Web Token (JWT).
+  - It takes two inputs: the token itself and a resolver function.
+The method calls, `extractAllClaims`,method to gather all the available claims from the provided token.
+  - Subsequently, it applies the resolver function to these claims, allowing for the extraction of a particular piece of information.
+  - In simpler terms, this method acts as a helpful tool to fetch specific details from a token by utilizing a resolver function tailored to the desired type of information.

 # Usage